ComputerElite/ComputerElite/README.md

 #### HTML & CSS
 After I used Batch (I still use it today).
 I tried myself in HTML and CSS.
 I understand how it works and gave me some Ideas.
 But I'm not the creative person and I didn't like HTML that much (maybe I'd love it if I learned it more).
 I got bored and started with:
 #### Java
 I thought since when I started programing I always heard of Java but I thought it was to complicated.
 But it was already 2 Years since I started programing.
-I started Java manely because I started playing minecraft Java edition and wanted to code a plugin.
+I started Java mainly because I started playing minecraft Java edition and wanted to code a plugin.
 After I did my plugin I strted with console applications and started programing QSE:
 #### C#
 Here I am.
 I ported QSE to C# because a friend said I could build a GUI.
 I made the GUI and ported the code in about 3 hours.
 At first I developed new features in C# and Java but I quickly realized that it was to much work.
 That's why I discontinued the Java Version.
 I started Loving C# that much that I now only code in C# And want to make a GUI for everything:
 #### Problems?